ibayer/fastFM/README.rst

 ------------

 * Star this repository: keeps contributors motivated
-* Open a issue: report bugs or suggest improvements
+* Open an issue: report bugs or suggest improvements
 * Fix errors in the documentation: small changes matter
 * Contribute code